 Maternal-Fetal Medicine (MFM) Specialist or Perinatologist

-A Maternal-Fetal Medicine Specialist or perinatologist is an obstetrician/gynecologist who has specialized training in high-risk pregnancies and complications.
+A Maternal-Fetal Medicine Specialist or perinatologist is an obstetrician/gynecologist with specialized training in high-risk pregnancies and complications.
 To become a Maternal-Fetal Medicine Specialist is a three-year fellowship following an OB/GYN residency.

 Your pregnancy could be high risk due to your health, a problem with your pregnancy, or a fetal congenital disability or complication.
 A Maternal-Fetal Medicine Specialist can help in your care and navigate your treatment options.
-You will continue to see your OB/GYN for your routine care while consulting with an MFM.
+You will continue seeing your OB/GYN for routine care while consulting with an MFM.

 If you have ever spent time in a hospital, you know the value of nurses and how they are the backbone of the medical system.
 Nurses play a significant role in patient care, especially during pregnancy, birth, and postpartum.
 Nurses must go through education and degree programs, pass a licensing exam, and keep up with continuing education.
 There are many different types of nurses that specialize in various fields.
 Some of the specialties you may encounter in pregnancy and birth are labor and delivery, pediatric, and neonatal nurses.

 A Nurse Practitioner is an advanced practice nurse.
 In addition to becoming a registered nurse, a nurse practitioner needs a master of science degree.
 Nurse practitioners have more autonomy than nurses, prescribe treatments, order tests, and diagnose patients.